christoofar/safexz/DEVLOG.md

 And this is what the higher settings of `liblzma.so` essentially, more-or-less, do.
 More threads don't make compression necessarily faster, but more RAM certainly will.
 It does in a dramatic way.
 RAM speed and the amount of it you have by and large will dominate the time spent compressing, less so on the underlying I/O media speed or the number of cores you throw at it.

 So for big data you're best off giving a few extra gigs of RAM to `safexz` and run it with `CompressionFullPowerBetter`.
-As you can see, an 8GB VM is not going to handle compressing `debian.iso` that well.
+As you can see, an 8GB VM is not going to handle compressing `debian.iso` that well when you have the compression level cranked up.
 This has VSCode running in debug mode sucking up about 4.5GB of RAM and `safexz` in the `CompressionFullPowerMax` setting has pulled down an extra 1.5GB of RAM (the `RES` column) and sent the Linux swap system into overdrive.
 ![image](https://github.com/christoofar/safexz/assets/5059144/9dbdff68-2496-4519-82a5-246fe4a9832f)